Red flags & The Abuse Cycle

 The victim may believe that the abuser is sick and needs their help.
 The idea of leaving can thus produce feelings of guilt.
 The victim may be the only person who hasn’t left the abuser, so they feel a sense of responsibility to help them.

-LACK OF SELF ESTEEM
+🫂LACK OF SELF ESTEEM

 The victim may come to believe that they somehow deserve the abuse.
 The abuser has destroyed any sense of self-esteem they once had and therefore they now may believe that they don’t deserve anything better.

 Being a single parent is a strenuous experience under the best of conditions, and for most victims, conditions are far from the best.
 The enormous responsibility of raising children alone can be overwhelming.
 Often, the abuser may threaten to take the children away from them if the victim leaves or attempts to leave.
+The worry of still having to possibly co-parent with the perpetrator.

-FINANCES & LACK OF RESOURCES
+🫂FINANCES & LACK OF RESOURCES

 Survivors may be financially dependent on their abusive partner or have previously been denied opportunities to work, a place to sleep on their own, language assistance, or a network to turn to during moments of crisis.
 These factors can make it seem impossible for someone to leave an abusive situation.

-NORMALISED ABUSE
+🫂NORMALISED ABUSE

 If someone grew up in an environment where abuse was common, they may not know